joelghill/retromoonlight/README.md

 ## Usage ##
 Emulationstation should now have an entry for Steam (should maybe rename).
 There will be a single "Rom" called refresh.
 Use this to update your games list.
 After using refresh command you will need to reboot emulationstation.

+## Credits ##

+A huge thank you to [TechWizTime](https://github.com/TechWizTime) for his work in creating the install and setup script for moonlight in RetroPie.
+I am building on his work and could not have developed this without following his example!